 Learn how to use your equipment and dive in for a guided snorkeling experience during which your guide will lead to the best spots, pointing out and identifying the local marine life.
 You will be in the water for approximately 1 hour.
 The total excursion time from start to finish is 3 hours.

 The market in Arguineguin is happening each Tuesday and it's the typical market in the Canary Islands (if you've ever been to one before, you know what to expect).

-It is actually the same vendors and stalls that travel all around the island on different days, so if you're staying in Arguineguin it's better to go here on Tuesday, as there's no reason to travel to some other town since you will most likely see the same stuff there are well.
+The market is actually comprised of the same vendors and stalls that travel all around the island on different days, so if you're staying in Arguineguin it's better to go here on Tuesday, as there's no reason to travel to some other town since you will most likely see the same stuff there are well.

 Travel tips: Best time to visit Gran Canaria

 A small and undeveloped beach, not among the most popular beaches in Gran Canaria.

 If you want a secluded place, away from the crowds, Playa La Carrera might be for you.

 From Arguineguin, it's easy to get to Anfi, one of the best beaches in Gran Canaria, extremely popular and extremely beautiful (it's popular for a very good reason).

 Here you'll find all the amenities of an urban beach: sun loungers, umbrellas, showers, lifeguard on site.
 It's a really popular beach in the south of Gran Canaria, with clear water which is ideal for swimming.